 Disability (accessible parking)

 No parking fees are charged for holders of government-issued disability parking permits who are parked in designated disability (accessible) parking bays on campus.

 Do not park in these bays without a valid Australian Disability Parking Permit or Queensland Disability Parking Permit.
 To do so may result in an infringement notice and fine.

 An application for consideration of special circumstances may be made in the first instance by writing to email@example.com.

 Other special parking provisions

 - Loading zones are for commercial vehicles only.
 Time limits apply.
 Observe the signs.
 Private vehicles must not park or stop in these zones.

-- USC-owned or salary-packaged vehicles must park in car parks 2 & 3 in the designated bays.
+- USC-owned or salary-packaged vehicles can park in car parks 2 & 3 in the designated bays.
 All vehicles must hold a valid ePermit.
 (Daily eTickets are not applicable for these bays.)